PLEA Community Services is

 - Possess a valid Occupational First Aid Level 1 Certificate or be willing to obtain one prior to hire.

-- The usual hours of work in this position are Monday to Friday from 8:30AM to 4:30PM, based on 37.5 working hours per week.
+- The usual hours of work in this position will be three workdays per week, from 9:00AM to 4:30PM, based on 21 working hours per week.
+The specific days of the week are flexible but must occur between Monday and Friday (i.e., no weekend shifts).

 - Documentation that the applicant is legally approved to work in Canada.